gmarnin/gmarnin.github.io/_posts/2018-7-29-my-bootstrappr-workflow.md

 ### Update

-After imaging several dozen Macs using Bootstrappr with the chroot method destribed above, I ultimatly found the chroot method of naming the Mac unreliable.
+After imaging several dozen Macs using Bootstrappr with the chroot method described above, I ultimately found the chroot method of naming the Mac unreliable.
 I haven't been able to pin down why some Macs get named and some don't.
-I needed a more consistant workflow and so I changed things up again.
+I needed a more consistent workflow and so I changed things up again.
 I'm still having Bootstrappr ask for and write the computer name to `/Users/Shared/computer_name.txt` because that always works.
 I stopped using `chroot` and moved the naming of the Mac to to Munki, using a `postinstall_script` in a `nopkg` that is in my `site_default` manifest: